Last Updated on January 30, 2026 by George Pavlopoulos

 The German Rail Pass for consecutive days of travel

 This version of the German rail pass is for consecutive days of train travel.
-Specifically, you can choose to travel for 3, 4, 5, 7, 10, or 15 days in a row.
+Specifically, you can choose to travel for 3, 4, 5, 7, 10, or 15 consecutive days.
 You can use every kind of train (also the ICE) and decide where you’d like to travel spontaneously.
 The prices start from 146 euros.

 The German Rail Pass for traveling on days of your choice

 As you can see from its name, the difference here is that you don’t have to travel on consecutive days.
 On the contrary, within one month, you can choose to travel for 3, 4, 5, 7, 10, or 15 days.
-It’s up to you to select when you’d like to travel, and that’s ideal for people staying longer in Germany.
-The prices for this German rail pass start from 154 euros.
+It’s up to you to choose when you’d like to travel, which is ideal for people staying longer in Germany.
+Prices for this German rail pass start at 154 euros.

 Common advantages of the two versions of the German Rail Pass

 Both versions of the travel pass come with important benefits.
 First of all, they allow unlimited train travel within Germany.
-Moreover, you can visit nearby cities in neighboring countries, like Basel in Switzerland, Salzburg, Kufstein, Innsbruck in Austria, Liège, Brussels in Belgium, and Bolzano, Trento, Verona, Bologna, and Venice in Italy.
+Moreover, you can visit nearby cities in neighboring countries, such as Basel in Switzerland, Salzburg, Kufstein, and Innsbruck in Austria, Liège and Brussels in Belgium, and Bolzano, Trento, Verona, Bologna, and Venice in Italy.

 Apart from that, there’s also a price reduction when two people travel together with the so-called Twin Pass.
 Finally, children up to 12 years old travel for free when accompanying an adult.